+1 (877) 438-5566

 Donald Hook is the founder of Full On Consulting, a B2B IT consulting firm helping companies successfully leverage technology and deliver their most critical initiatives.

-He is a former Chief Technology Officer (CTO) and Chief Information Officer (CIO) for a $14B IT services firm with over 50,000 employees globally.
+He is a former Chief Technology Officer (CTO) and Partner for a $14B IT services firm with over 50,000 employees globally.
 He has led Fortune 100 and mid-market IT transformations — including application rationalization programs that identified $16M+ in IT savings.
+He also defined and implemented a Disaster Recovery Plan as part of an overall 3 Year IT Strategic Plan, which resulted in savings of $40M due to a data center fire.

 Connect on LinkedIn or reach Donald at dhook@fullonconsulting.com.